ashfame/dictation-whisper-api-macos/README.md

-# Dictation using Whisper API
+# Dictation using Whisper API on MacOS

 By default, it uses the globe key on your Mac keyboard to trigger the dictation request.

+(double press to start, single press to stop)

 ## Setup